Paranoid Personality Disorder

 What is the outlook for people with paranoid personality disorder?

 The outlook for people with PPD varies.
 It is a chronic disorder, which means it tends to last throughout a person’s life.
 Although some people can function fairly well with PPD and are able to marry and hold jobs, others are completely disabled by the disorder.
-Because people with PPD tend to resist treatment, the prognosis often is poor.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy